shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * The system shall display the current server status (e.g., **Warming up** / **Ready** / **Error**).
 * The system shall provide a refresh control that triggers a new readiness check.
-* When the server is not ready, server-dependent actions (e.g., routing search, adding blockages) shall display an error.
+* When the server is not ready, server-dependent actions (e.g., route search) shall display an error.

 ---